kcuzner/midi-fader/firmware/bootloader/README.md

 Byte 16-63: N/A
 ```

-Upon receipt of this command, the device will enter programming mode and
+Upon receipt of this command, the device will enter programming mode verify the
-initiate an erase of the referenced block.
-A status report will be generated
+address that is to be written along with the erase state.
+The page must have
-once the erase has been completed.
+been previously erased.

 The half-page command has the following format: